cjdbarlow/bedside-notebook/anaesthesia/pain/cpsp.md

 #Chronic Post-Surgical Pain

-Chronic post-surgical pain is defined as **>2 months of pain**:
-* Occurring after surgery
+Chronic post-surgical pain occurring at the site of incision or related to surgery and persists a month longer than it takes for most injuries to fully heal.
+May be:
-May be either a continuation of acute post-surgical pain, or develops after an asymptomatic period.
+* A continuation of acute post-surgical pain
-* That interferes with quality of life
+* Develops after an asymptomatic period

 Chronic pain:
 * Complicates **~10%** of all surgeries
 With intolerable pain in ~1%.
 * Contributes significantly to the burden of chronic pain
 	* Pain